department-of-veterans-affairs/vets-api-clients/Alpha-Path-to-Production.md

 You will be asked to provide a URL to your privacy policy and terms and conditions when applying for production access.
 These links should be easy to access and understand by a Veteran using your app.
 Consider using the Model Privacy Notice.

 ### Rate Limiting and Data Refresh
-We implemented basic rate limiting.
-If you exceed this quota and receive an error message, you may petition for increased rate limits which will be decided on a case by case basis.
+We implemented basic rate limiting of 60 requests per minute.
+If you exceed this quota, your request will return a 429 status code.
+You may petition for increased rate limits by emailing Alex.Yale-Loehr@va.gov and requests will be decided on a case by case basis.